Get

 Height: 22–26 inches

-The Belgian Malinois is a hardworking breed that bonds strongly with its owners after being developed for herding.
+The Belgian Malinois is a hardworking breed that bonds strongly with their owners after being developed for herding.
 Aside from purposeful roles like service work and farm work, Malinois excel at canine sports and are always eager to have a task to perform.
 With an experienced owner, the Malinois can enjoy Frisbee as a pastime or a sport.

 5. Border Collie